IulianCernat/Project-Management/README.md

 # Applications

-Each application has it's own README.md file which describes it's setup and running steps.
+Each application has its own README.md file which describes setup and running steps.

 ## Client